• Skip to primary navigation

 Jamaican Oxtails

-This hearty Jamaican Oxtail recipe is slowly simmered to perfection with a delicious blend of herbs.
-It's an absolutely wonderful stew with tender braised beef oxtail, sautéed vegetables, and butter beans!
-Enjoy the Jamaican oxtail as a stew on its own, or served over a bed of steamed white rice!
+This Jamaican oxtails recipe includes tender braised beef oxtail, sautéed vegetables, and butter beans slowly stewed with delicious herbs.
+It's a richly flavorful recipe that tastes like true comfort food.
+Enjoy your Jamaican oxtail as a stew on its own or served over a bed of steamed white rice.

 Check out this recipe